ReddiSrujan/STF-Clustering/README.md

-Please doenload the TS HTML file to view the clusters more precisely
+Download the STF HTML file to view the clusters more precisely